Hover-Labs/liquidity-pool/README.md

 Any user may call `liquidate` with the address of an undercollateralized Kolibri oven.
 Provided that there is sufficient `kUSD` to liquidate the oven, and the oven is actually undercollateralized, then the following will process will happen:
 1. The Kolibri oven is liquidated
 2. The liquidation pool receives `XTZ` from the liquidation.
+3. Of the received `XTZ`, a percentage (currently 1%) is sent to the user who initiated the transaction to reward them for liquidating through the pool.
-This `XTZ` is immediately converted to `kUSD` on [Dexter](https://dexter.exchange).
+4. The remaining `XTZ` is immediately converted to `kUSD` on [Dexter](https://dexter.exchange).
+This `kUSD` is distributed ratably to users in the liquidation pool.
-3. The user who called `liquidate` receives a payment from the pool (currently 1 `kUSD`) as a reward for using the pool to liquidate the oven, rather than selfishly liquidating it themsevles.

 ## Governance

 A special contract, called the `governor` can make changes to the contract.
 Currently, the `governor` is a two of three multisig with an eight hour timelock.

 Specifically, the following parameters are governable:
-- rewardAmount: The amount to pay users who liquidate ovens through the pool contract.
+- rewardPercent: The percentage of received `XTZ` to pay the user who initiated the transaction as a reward for using the pool.
 - governorAddress: The governor may rotate itself to a new address (ex. a new multisig or a DAO)

 Additionally, a number of mundane plumbing parameters are also updatable in order to support upgrades in Kolibri, Dexter, and Tezos metadata standards.